-It’s important to realize that often times their hating is nothing more than a jealousy of something really cool you’re doing.
+It’s important to realize that often their hating is nothing more than a jealousy of something cool you’re doing.

-Many of them are much less fortunate, and are not truly where they want to be in life.
+Many of them are much less fortunate and are not truly where they want to be in life.

 Haters get uncomfortable when you raise your status

-They like things the way they are, and when you take time to improve yourself, you become a huge threat to them.
+They like things the way they are, and when you take time to improve yourself, you become an enormous threat to them.

-Think of it this way.
 Instead of trying to add something to the world by raising their own floor, they prefer to lower the floors of everyone around them.

 This means that there is “only so much to go around” and that if someone wins, someone else absolutely must lose out.

 As long as you’re developing in a way that adds value to the world, you have nothing to be ashamed of.

 Haters aren’t risk-takers, they are bystanders

-Teddy Roosevelt, incredible speaker and 26th President of the United States of America, has delivered some great words about haters.
-In his speech Citizenship in a Republic, given in Paris, France in 1910, he stated that…
+Teddy Roosevelt, an incredible speaker and 26th President of the United States of America, has delivered some impressive words about haters.

 It is not the critic who counts… the credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood… if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

-They don’t know what it’s like to succeed or fail spectacularly, and prefer the comfort of spectating and criticizing other peoples’ risk-taking efforts.
+They don’t know what it’s like to succeed or fail spectacularly, and prefer the comfort of spectating and criticizing other people’s risk-taking efforts.

 Haters love the feeling of validating their existence by putting down people who have actually done things with themselves.

-If you want to be free to make yourself vulnerable and put yourself out there to try and do something great with your life, the best thing you can do is to stop hating on others.
+If you want to be free to make yourself vulnerable and put yourself out there to do something great with your life, the best thing you can do is to stop hating on others.